‘Aquaman’ Dominates Christmas Day Box Office

 Emily Blunt and Lin-Manuel Miranda co-star in “Mary Poppins Returns,” which nabbed second place with $11.6 million.
 The sequel to Disney’s 1964 classic has now earned $50 million since it launched last Wednesday.
 The musical, which carries a $130 million production budget, is banking on a lengthy run in theaters to pull in the audience it needs to turn a profit.

 Rounding out the top five is Sony’s “Spider-Man: Into the Spider-Verse.”
-The web-slinging superhero pocketed $5.5 million on Tuesday, bringing its domestic tally to $73.5 million.
+The web-slinging superhero pocketed $5.5 million on Tuesday, raising its domestic tally to $73.5 million.

-Another Christmas Day release, Annapurna’s “Vice,” launched with $4.7 million.
+Another Christmas Day release, “Vice,” launched with $4.7 million.
 Adam McKay directed “Vice,” a scathing look at the vice presidency of Dick Cheney (Christian Bale).
+Annapurna spent $60 million to make the satirical biopic.
+Despite its polarizing response, it has still collected a handful of plaudits, including six Golden Globe nominations.

+At the specialty box office, Mimi Leder’s “On the Basis of Sex” scored the best screen average of the day.
+The biopic starring Felicity Jones as a young Ruth Bader Ginsburg debuted on Christmas Day and earned $466,825 from 33 venues, which comes out to $13,000 per location.

 Elsewhere, STX’s “Second Act” picked up $3.07 million on Tuesday.
 Jennifer Lopez stars in the romantic comedy that has amassed $10 million over five days.
 The studio says it cost $16 million to produce.

-Universal and DreamWorks’ “Welcome to Marwen” continues to struggle.
+Universal and DreamWorks’ “Welcome to Marwen” continues to flounder in the crowded marketplace.
 Directed by Robert Zemeckis and starring Steve Carell, the drama brought in a disappointing $1 million.
-That takes its North American total to $4 million, an unmitigated flop that cost $40 million and looks to lose the studio around $50 million, according to rival studio executives.
+That takes its North American total to $4 million, an unmitigated flop for a movie that cost $40 million to produce and looks to lose the studio around $50 million, according to rival studio executives.